 - wpcli-dev # Install a dev environment to use and contribute to WP-CLI

-- php # Install all the php utilities available automatically
+- php # Install all the php extensions available automatically

 core: